Project MK23: Complex object W3(OH) at methanol line CH3OH at 12.178 GHz

 Fig.6- Steep edges

-Now, back in the nl, we have analysed the measurements some more.
+Now, back in the nl, we have analyzed the measurements some more.

 Funny to catch a wave, swaying around by the doppler effect, but pointed exactly to by the calculated sky frequency.